carolynrehm/docker-notes/README.md

 # Docker Example

 ### 1. set up Docker on an Amazon Linux instance
+- create a linux instance on AWS, and ssh into it

 Update Linux instance
 > sudo yum update -y